 Duration: Varies based on your wants and needs

 Recap: If you want to work with a tutor one-on-one in your home, but aren’t sure where to find them, Varsity Tutors has a number of tutors, equipped with comprehensive resources, for you to choose from.

 StudyPoint was founded with the goal to be an alternative to impersonal learning centers.
 StudyPoint instructors are focused on delivering individualized, one-on-one lessons to their students.
 StudyPoint offers one-on-one, in-home tutoring in twenty-three metropolitan areas in the US, in a variety of subjects, including ACT prep.

 StudyPoint offers three options for ACT Prep: the Standard Program, the Review Program, and the Partial Program.
 The Standard Program is ideal if you’ve never studied for the ACT before.
 It includes thirty hours of tutoring, with strategy and content for all four sections of the test.
 It also includes a four-point increase guarantee.
 The eighteen-hour Review Program is a good fit if you have done some prep, but need additional help.
 The ten-hour Partial Program covers one to two subjects and is perfect if you’re happy with your score for the most part but can’t seem to pull up your score in the last subject or two.
 All three programs include a personalized study path and multiple practice tests.

 Recap: If you want a structured, but personalized course taught in the comfort of your own home, StudyPoint has multiple options for you.

 We all learn differently, so this list of in-person ACT prep services includes a wide variety of courses, tutors, and options to help you ace the ACT test.
 If you are thinking of taking the SAT, we have a summary of top in-person SAT prep services that you should read.
-And if you are looking for a college to attend, be sure to take a look at our 100 Best Online Colleges page for a current list of best online schools.
+And if you are looking for a college to attend, be sure to take a look at our 50 Best Online Colleges for 2019.